-Edgewood Park’s ecosystem is under constant threat of disturbance by invasive weeds and loss of native plant habitat.
+Edgewood Park and Natural Preserve’s ecosystem is under constant threat of disturbance by invasive weeds and loss of native plant habitat.
 Project 467 is the overarching habitat management project that addresses these threats.

 Project 467 has four components:

 - Weed Warriors

 - Bay checkerspot butterfly (Euphydryas editha bayensis) restoration